Winter 2013 Bellotts Road Bridge being prepared for re-use.

-The Two Tunnels route is a Sustrans shared-use path: follow the code of conduct: the route is new and may provide environments that are unfamiliar to you - everyone has a duty of care towards other users of the route.
+The Two Tunnels route is a Sustrans shared-use path: follow the code of conduct: the route may be unfamiliar to you - everyone has a duty of care towards other users of the route.

-The campaign for this was started by a community group local to the route.
+The campaign for this was started by us - a community group local to the route.

-It's open!
+What sort of Two Tunneler are you?
+Whichever sort, you're welcome.
 If you're on a cycle, adjust your riding to the conditions.
-If on foot in the tunnels, no need to walk single file but keep left.
-If you're walking a dog, in the tunnels especially, you'll find that keeping them on a lead and to your left works best.
+If on foot in the tunnels, no need to walk single file but keeping left is good.
+If you're walking a dog, in the tunnels especially, you'll find that keeping them on a lead and to your left works best for everyone.

 The route is well-surfaced - an accessible path, giving space for anything from a short walk with friends, to a 13 mile largely traffic free 'Bath Half Marathon' circular route out to Dundas Aqueduct, and then back via the canal towpath.

 This is a destination for touring cyclists worldwide: if you're a visitor to Bath and feel like seeing more than the city centre, the Two Tunnels route is well worth an explore.